justmorpheus/vscode-eks/README.md

 Replace `<your-region>` with your desired AWS region.
 If no region is provided, the script will default to `us-east-1`.

 > Note: Currently supported regions are 'us-east-1' and 'us-west-2'.

+- Open the IP address in the browser to access the vscode and enter the password shown in the output.

 ## TL;DR